derek-su/imdb_webscraper/README.md

-# imdb_webscrapper
+# imdb_webscraper
-IMDB Webscrapper - Movie: Spirited Away
+IMDB Webscraper - Movie: Spirited Away

 This project scrapes the rating and date of review for each user review on the IMDB website for the movie Spirited Away.